sonofoven/Multichat/README.md

 * **No Server Groups**: The protocol only supports broadcasting messages to all connected users.

 * **One client per system**: Logs all go to the same space in the computer so if you have two users connected, logged messages would duplicate.
 It's possible, it's just not pretty or intended.

+* **Domain names not accepted**: When prompted for a ip, you will not be able to enter in a domain name as it doesn't dereference anything.

 ## What I Learned
 These are concepts or systems that I did not have knowledge of before this project started